 1. Avoid the hottest hours of the day

-Health organisations advise to avoid the heat of the day between 11 am and 3 pm.
+Health organizations advise avoiding the heat of the day between 11 am and 3 pm.
 This is when the sun shines fiercest, but in large urban areas like Paris and Rome, temperatures are actually higher around 5 and 6 pm.
-Midday it can be a cool 25 degrees, where tea- time greets you with 32 degrees.
+Midday can be a cool 25 degrees, where tea- time greets you with 32 degrees.
 I’d try to avoid the hottest hours of the day.
 Check your weather app to see the different times.

 2. Stay hydrated

 Drink!
 And I don’t mean alcohol.
-Keep alcohol consumption low, but other fluid intake above average.
-Try to avoid sugary drinks but good alternatives are real lemonade, ginger smoothies and good old plain water.
+Keep alcohol consumption low, but other fluid intakes above average.
+Try to avoid sugary drinks but good alternatives are real lemonade, ginger smoothies, and good old plain water.
 Eat vegetables and fruits that contain a lot of water.
-For example, watermelon, cucumber and celery.
+For example, watermelon, cucumber, and celery.
 Find more fruits and veggies with high water content here.

 And eat gelato of course!
 I went on a quest to stay cool AND find the best ice cream of Cinque Terre.
 You can also use crushed ice to even cool down more.